GautamGupta/bb-legacy-plugins/human-test/trunk/readme.txt

 This plugin adds a new field at the bottom of your registration page with two random numbers to add together.
 Uses a few tricks like javascript and entity encoding to slow down the smarter bots.

-Now supports bb-anonymous-posting plugin with challenge question automatically placed above posts/topics.
+Now supports bb-anonymous-posting plugin with a challenge question automatically placed above posts/topics.

 No template edits or core modifications required, 100% plugin based,